chenhexu/AI_chatbot/README.md

 │   └── crawler/          # Web crawler implementation
 ├── scripts/
 │   ├── crawl-school-website.ts  # Crawler script
-│   └── process-pdf-ocr.ts       # PDF OCR processing
+│   ├── process-pdf-ocr.ts       # PDF OCR processing
+│   └── migrate-to-database.ts  # Database migration script
 └── data/
-    └── scraped/          # Scraped data (not committed)
+    └── scraped/          # Scraped data (development only, not committed)
 ```

 ## How It Works

+1. **Document Storage**: Documents are stored in PostgreSQL database (production) or filesystem (development)
+   - Documents table: stores full document content and metadata
+   - Chunks table: stores processed text chunks for RAG

-1. **Document Loading**: The application loads documents from multiple sources:
+2. **Document Loading**: The application loads documents from:
-   - Scraped HTML pages from the school website
-   - PDF documents (with OCR for scanned PDFs)
-   - Google Docs (if configured)
-   - External pages
+   - Database (production) - fast and reliable
+   - Filesystem (development fallback) - for local testing

-2. **Text Chunking**: Documents are split into manageable chunks (1500 characters with 300 character overlap) while preserving structure
+3. **Text Chunking**: Documents are split into manageable chunks (1500 characters with 300 character overlap) while preserving structure

-3. **Context Retrieval**: When a user asks a question:
+4. **Context Retrieval**: When a user asks a question:
    - The query is translated to French for better matching with French documents
    - The system finds the most relevant chunks using intelligent similarity scoring
    - Both original and translated queries are used to ensure comprehensive results

-4. **AI Response**: The relevant context is injected into the OpenAI prompt, and GPT-4.1 nano generates a response based on the school information
+5. **AI Response**: The relevant context is injected into the OpenAI prompt, and GPT-4.1 nano generates a response based on the school information

-5. **Language Detection**: The system detects the user's language and responds in the same language
+6. **Language Detection**: The system detects the user's language and responds in the same language

-6. **PDF Links**: When relevant PDFs are found, the chatbot provides clickable download links
+7. **PDF Links**: When relevant PDFs are found, the chatbot provides clickable download links

 ## API Endpoints